-A self-help group was set up in the community meaning Sanku’s wife, Apurna, could learn tailoring and set up her own small business.
+A self-help group was set up in the community meaning Sanku’s wife, Apurna, could learn to tailor and set up her own small business.

 With the help of the Leprosy Mission, Sanku can carve out a new future for his family.

 They still lead a very simple life but they have enough food to eat every day and they can afford to send their daughter to school.

 Sanku and Apurna are so grateful for our supporters' help through The Leprosy Mission.

 Apurna talked about the light that had come into their lives compared to the darkness they were living in when Sanku was sick.